 How can endometriosis be treated?

-This form of surgery is an endometriosis surgery technique that is most often performed when endometriosis lesions can be well-recognized and specifically removed, leaving healthy organ tissue intact.
-While there are many different techniques of conservative surgery, laparoscopic excision is the gold standard for endometriosis surgical treatment.
+While there is no definitive cure for endometriosis, there are several options that have proven highly effective and have provided symptom relief for patients.
+Conservative surgery is an endometriosis surgery technique that is most often performed when endometriosis lesions can be well-recognized and specifically removed, leaving healthy organ tissue intact.
+Only the affected tissue is removed in this approach.
+While there are many different techniques of conservative surgery, laparoscopic excision surgery is the gold standard of treatment for endometriosis.

 Definitive surgery is performed when there is diffuse involvement of endometriosis to a particular site, and involves the removal of organs.
 The most common form of definitive endometriosis surgery is a hysterectomy (removal of the uterus).
-This can either include or exclude the ovaries and cervix depending on the form of hysterectomy the patient and physician agree upon.
+This can either include or exclude removal of the ovaries and cervix depending on the form of hysterectomy the patient and physician agree upon.
 As undergoing a hysterectomy is a serious decision, it is crucial that the patient and physician fully discuss the necessity for this procedure and that the patient is comfortable with their decision.

-How to choose your doctor?
+How to choose your doctor

 As the medical community’s understanding of endometriosis is constantly growing, it is essential to choose a doctor who keeps track of these updates and is highly experienced in this condition’s diagnosis and treatment.
 A physician should be willing to discuss the impact of endometriosis on all aspects of a patient’s life and should share their findings in an organized, compassionate, and structured way.